ShanukaLakshan/ShanukaLakshan/README.md

 ### About Me:

-- Full-Stack Web Developer with a passion for web and mobile development.
+- Frontend Lead with a passion for web and mobile development.
 - Interested in AI, Machine Learning, Data Analysis, and more.
 - Always looking to collaborate on web and Android projects, as well as Data Science initiatives.